Dunham's Data: Katherine Dunham and Digital Methods for Dance Historical Inquiry, Repertory, 1937-1962 (ICPSR 38545)

 Hide

-This dataset was created and audited as follows: The initial 1947-60 repertory dataset was built alongside the Everyday Itinerary and Personnel datasets, with the structure emerging through the process.
-The resulting structure was built a dataset from scratch using the same archival information.
+This dataset was created and audited as follows: The initial The 1947-60 repertory dataset was built alongside the Everyday Itinerary and Personnel datasets, with the structure emerging through the process.
+The resulting structure was then used to build a dataset from scratch using the same archival information.
 Further nuance was added to the data structure as part of this second iteration.
 Then the information from both datasets were compared and manually compiled a new, third dataset that reconciled the two.
 This reconciled dataset was subsequently expanded to include repertory material from 1937-1962, alongside an expanded draft of the Personnel Check-Ins.
-Finally, it's then conducted a second process of auditing by programmatically extracting every archival reference present in the dataset into a list and then manually confirming the data against the archival material.
+Finally, a second audit was completed by extracting every archival reference present in the dataset into a list and manually confirming the data against the archival material.

 Longitudinal